wyomefrankle/climb-time/README.md

-# Full Stack Climbing Log App
+# ClimbTime Climbing Log App

 In this repository, you will find all the steps and information required to build an app which is a climbing fitness tracker using React, Node/Express, and MySQL.